 433 South Main Street, Davidson, N.C.
 28036

 Any vehicle parked illegally on campus will receive a citation.
-Campus citations are processed through the college controller's office, and should be paid promptly to avoid billing.
+Campus citation payments are processed through the college controller's office.
 (Note: A state-issued citation is separate from a campus citation and is recorded on your driving record and processed into the district court for disposition).

 Campus police will not notify violators of a citation - tickets will be placed on the vehicle.
 Appeals must be made within two weeks of receipt by completing the online ticket appeal form (PDF).